Patrick O’Connell

 Each day between 16th and 21st January, the men chosen for the ambush took up their positions from early in the morning to late afternoon and then spent the night at a deserted house.
 On 21st January, around noon, they received word the transport was leaving the barracks.
 The consignment of 160lb of gelignite was on a horse-drawn cart, led by two council men and guarded by two RIC officers armed with rifles.

 When the transport reached the position where the main ambush party was hiding, the men stepped out in front of them with their guns drawn and called on the RIC to surrender.
-The Constables could see at least three of the ambushers; one Constable got down behind the cart and the other went for his rifle.
-The ambushers opened fire and both RIC officers were killed: Constable O’Connell was shot through the left side.
+The Constables could see at least three of the ambushers.
+One Constable got down behind the cart and the other went for his rifle.
+The ambushers opened fire and both RIC officers were killed, with Constable O’Connell being shot through the left side.

 Constable O’Connell was unmarried and a native of Coachford, County Cork.